 - projects that enhance the range of music available to performers and the public.

 - projects that, in addition to the above, may contribute to arts education, public participation and community involvement in the arts in Ontario (e.g. composition for children’s choir)

 April 14 and September 15, 2021, 1 p.m.
 EST

 - Applications are available in Nova approximately two months before the deadline.

-- Grant notification will be available approximately four months after each deadline.
+- Grant notification will be available approximately four and a half months after each deadline.

 - Self-directed creation: maximum $4,000

 Important: Due to the number of applications received and the limited funds available, grants awarded may be smaller than the amount requested.
 Grant request amounts should be in proportion to the proposed activity.
 Only large-scale projects (e.g. compositions for opera) are likely to be awarded grants close to the maximum amount in the Commissioning category.

 - Grant notification is now available approximately four and a half months after each deadline.
 Refer to the “Activity timing” section on this page to understand how this may affect the timing of eligible activities.